Leila Cobo: Writing

 Cobo's first novel, Tell Me Something True, was published by Grand Central Publishing (a division of Hachette Book Group) in 2009.
 It received generally favorable reviews and Cobo was named a "New Voice" by Ingram Literary Magazine and her novel was named one of the Top 10 Hispanic books of the year by the Society of Latino and Hispanic Writers of San Antonio The novel achieved critical and commercial success.
 Tell Me Something True has since been released in two other languages, Italian and German.

-Cobo's second novel, titled The Second Time We Met, was released on February 29, 2012, also from Grand Central, receiving favorable reviews from AP and Reuter's among others.
+Cobo's second novel, titled The Second Time We Met, was released on 29 February 2012, also from Grand Central, receiving favorable reviews from AP and Reuter's among others.
 The book was nominated for a Latino Book Award in Best Popular Fiction.

 Cobo's third book is a biography of the recently deceased Jenni Rivera.
-Titled Jenni Rivera - La Increible Vida de una Mariposa Guerrera, the book was released March 20, 2013 on CA Press/Penguin and was the top-selling Spanish language book in the U.S.—following the Bible—for 10 weeks.
+Titled Jenni Rivera - La Increible Vida de una Mariposa Guerrera, the book was released 20 March 2013 on CA Press/Penguin and was the top-selling Spanish language book in the U.S.—following the Bible—for 10 weeks.
 It was the top-selling Spanish language biography in the U.S. for five straight weeks, according to Nielsen BookScan.
-The book was released in its English-language version April 23.
-On April 16, 2014, Cobo released Apunta a Las Estrellas (Aim For the Stars), an inspirational guide for people seeking a career in music.
+The book was released in its English-language version 23 April.
+On 16 April 2014, Cobo released Apunta a Las Estrellas (Aim For the Stars), an inspirational guide for people seeking a career in music.

 In 2017, Cobo collaborated with Puerto Rican singer Ednita Nazario in her widely acclaimed memoir, Una Vida.

 Cobo's latest book is Decoding Despacito: An Oral History of Latin Music (Penguin), which was published in Spanish and English and also released as an audio book.

 Cobo is also a contributor to the Billboard Illustrated Encyclopedia of Music, and her work was featured in the book of essays "Quinceañera."